Summer Retreat at Pinecrest Lake

 Can't make it for the whole week - we have a two day deal - check it out!

 Restrooms and showers with hot and cold running water

 For many campers, the unforgettable meals are what keep them coming back - delicious and healing in quality.

 Organic, 100% plant based, VEGAN, seasonal whole foods prepared fresh daily - from scratch - meals, snacks, desserts and more.
 Prepared in our fully equipped commercial kitchen.

-Our Executive Chef for Summer Retreat 2017 is Patrick Grosset of 7th Element Services in Los Angeles.
+Our Executive Chef for Summer Retreat is Patrick Grosset of Vibe Tribe Foods in San Diego.
 Patrick is a professionally trained French Chef with a strong background in macrobiotics and vegan cooking.
 He will be educating staff in our retreat kitchen, sharing his extensive knowledge of truly healthy food.
 Our kitchen features work/study opportunities if you would like to join our staff and learn more hands on.

 Our full menu is gluten free and we offer nut free, oil free and low salt options.

 We filter all water used in production of the vegan meals and purchase vegetables and staples from reputable sources including Lundberg Family Farms, Gold Mine Natural Food Company and Veritable Vegetable.